 Best Type of Bread for Baked French Toast

-- You want the ability to cube or slice the bread – so unsliced bread is best.
+- You want the ability to cube or slice the bread, so unsliced bread is best.

 Favorite Bread Types for French Toast

 - Brioche – a richer version of sandwich bread.
-It is a sturdy bread which allows it to hold its shape after soaking up the egg misture, and cooks into a finished dish with a crisped outside and a soft, creamy inside.
+It is a sturdy bread which allows it to hold its shape after soaking up the egg mixture, and cooks into a finished dish with a crisped outside and a soft, creamy inside.

 - Challah – This is an eggy bread that is somewhat similar to Brioche.
-It can soak up custard without collapsing and browns nicely on the outside but leaves you with the creamy insides want with French Toast.
+It can soak up custard without collapsing and browns nicely on the outside but leaves you with the creamy insides you want with French Toast.

-Tips to Make the Best Baked French Toast
+Baked French Toast